VESTIBULAR THERAPY

 What is Vestibular Therapy?

-Vestibular therapy, also called vestibular rehabilitation therapy (VRT), is a specialized form of physical therapy designed to help people who have problems with their vestibular system — the part of the inner ear and brain that controls balance and eye movements.
+Vestibular therapy, or vestibular rehabilitation therapy (VRT), is a specialized form of physical therapy that helps people with vestibular system issues, responsible for balance and eye movement, and regain stability and reduce dizziness.

-Vestibular dysfunction affects millions; according to the Vestibular Disorders Association, about 69 million Americans aged 40 and older have experienced vestibular problems.
-These symptoms can impact not only physical health but emotional and mental well-being as well.
+Vestibular dysfunction affects millions—about 69 million Americans aged 40 and older have experienced related problems.
+These issues can also impact emotional and mental well-being.

 Common Vestibular Disorders Include: